Does the Word of God Support a Physical Rapture?

 First Things First - The 24

-books have been written on this subject with many a different take on the "blessed" event.
-I pray the following summary will be taken as what I have come to believe through my own study and meditation and that the reader will carefully consider their own position on the subject of the rapture of the church.
+Books have been written on this subject with many a different take on the blessed event.
+I pray the following summary will be taken as what I have come to believe through my own study and meditation; that the reader will carefully consider their own position on the subject of the rapture of the church.

 Some do not believe in a literal 7 year period called the 70th week of Daniel or in the rapture.
 Other views that hold to a rapture being a literal event are post, mid, pre-wrath, partial and pre-70th week which is my position.
 As I support my position you will see why I do not hold to the other positions.

 - Genesis 18:20-26 God will not judge the righteous with the wicked.

 - Genesis 19:13-16 He will remove the righteous prior to judgment.
 Too many of us are entangled with the world and we would dawdle if we were not snatched away.

 - 1 Peter 4:17 Judgment begins with the house of God.
 This alone I believe will take a long period of time.
 This is not a judgment of heaven or hell but of our faithfulness and our works whether good or bad.
 I believe every believer will get a private time with our Lord, for He will handle us as His beloved.
 When finished, we will be dressed in white and ready to be presented to the Father, faultless per Jude 24.
 This will occur prior to the wedding supper of the Lamb.